yashy3nugu/face-generator-VAE/README.md

 - Variational autoencoders have a KL divergence term in their loss functions which forces the entire latent space for the encodings to be a standard normal multivariate        distribution.

-- Since the latent space is now continuous, we can now sample from it and use the decoder to generate meaningful images.
+- Since the latent space is now continuous, we can now sample from it and use the decoder to generate new meaningful images not present in the dataset (generation).

 - The model uses convolutional layers for generating encodings and transposed convolutional layers to decode.